tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

 - ### Gōngfu Styles and Techniques

   This game features a diverse selection of Gōngfu styles, each with its own set of techniques.
-Players can master multiple styles.
+Players may choose to master multiple styles.
 These styles and techniques have no actual impact on gameplay.
 They are simply vanity options to enhance character customization.

   - #### Gōngfu Styles